-About one hour after the end of the clean cycle, the internal lock will disengage and the LOCK indicator will turn off.
+About one hour after the end of the clean cycle, the internal lock will disengage.
 At this point, the door can be unlocked and opened.
 Move the door lock lever to the left or unlocked position and open the door.
 The oven may still be hot.